 Harvest-aid chemicals are generally applied to hasten harvest of a mature crop, and to reduce potential preharvest losses of lint yield and fiber quality.
 Proper use of harvest aids can result in earlier harvest, preservation of fiber quality, and fewer seed quality reductions due to field exposure.
 Weathering losses in the High Plains can result in considerable reduction in dollar value of the crop, unless measures are undertaken to protect yield and quality potential.
 This is especially true for open boll picker-type varieties and lesser storm-proof stripper types.
 Timing of harvest-aid chemical applications is critical and different methods and considerations for determining the correct time may be utilized.
 Premature harvest-aid applications can result in loss of lint and seed yield and reduced fiber quality which ultimately can result in reduced profits or greater economic losses.
-Although studies indicate that maximum yield and quality occur at different stages, correct timing of harvest-aid applications can enable producers to obtain optimum yields of high quality lint and seed.
+Although studies indicate that maximum yield and guality occur at different stages, correct timing of harvest-aid applications can enable producers to obtain optimum yields of high quality lint and seed.
 However, even when applications are made under ideal conditions, inclement weather or lack of available machinery and/or labor can delay harvest for several days or longer.
 Delayed harvest timings can have adverse effects on both yield and quality of lint and seed.
-Cotton producers in the Texas High Plains face difficult decisions at harvest time that have profound impact on yield and quality. comprehensive 3-year project (2000-2002) to address the fundamental data requirements of stripper harvested cotton was conducted in the Texas High Plains near Lubbock.
+Cotton producers in the Texas High Plains face difficult decisions at harvest time that have profound impact on yield and quality.
+A comprehensive 3-year project (2000-2002) to address the fundamental data requirements of stripper harvested cotton was conducted in the Texas High Plains near Lubbock.
 The field was planted to a storm-proof variety, Paymaster 2326RR, and the treatment structure included harvest-aid chemical termination with varied harvest dates.
 Lint yields were reduced with later harvest dates one out of three years.
 Also, results from HVI analyses indicated significant reductions in fiber quality when harvest was delayed, most notably were length, strength and color grades.
 These fiber quality reductions subsequently resulted in lower lint loan values and ultimately, lower net values per acre.
 When considering planting seed quality, later harvest dates tended to reduce germination percentages two out of three years.
 This is an important consideration for individuals producing planting seed for companies or for those that retain seed for planting next year's crop.
 Even though a storm-proof variety was utilized during this study, the results indicate that significant reductions in lint yield, HVI fiber quality, economic returns, and seed quality can occur if harvest is delayed.
 Greater losses may be incurred with delayed harvest if a variety with a lesser degree of storm resistance is produced.
 Research results stress the importance of timely harvest aid applications and subsequent harvest for optimizing yield and fiber quality for greater net returns.

 The information given herein is for educational purposes only.
-Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement by Texas AgriLife Extension Service or Texas AgriLife Research is implied.
+Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement by Texas A&M AgriLife Extension Service or Texas A&M AgriLife Research is implied.

+Extension programs serve all people regardless of socioeconomic level, race, color, sex, religion, disability, or national origin.
+The Texas A&M System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating.
 Proper harvest-aid product selection, tank mix partners and rates vary with environmental and crop conditions.
 What works best in one year is not necessarily the best for the next season.
 Efficacy of harvest-aid chemicals is always a concern.
 There are several factors that affect the performance or lack of performance of harvest-aid chemicals.